ao222/branching-out/Reports/Report-2.md

 ## Task Schedule

+There was significant modification to the original plan, including reduced scope and due dates moved back.
+These modifications were caused by significant unforseen complexities in obtaining the dataset.
+The revised plan with updated due dates is below along with current completed tasks.

 | Week Number  | Original Due Date   | Task| Completed Date | Pending Due Date |
 |--------------|------------|------|----------|---------|
 | Week 1       | Sept.
 27th | Gather ACS Tables| Oct.
 31 | |